NETWORKING EVENTS – CAN WE PUT THE ICING ON THE CAKE AND DEVISE A BETTER FORMAT?

-I was talking to a small group of other business owners today at a lunch event, some of us already knew each other and some were meeting for the first time but most seemed to be fairly like minded in their approach to business – pay it forward types with an open mind, really very refreshing.
+I was talking to a small group of other business owners recently at a lunch event, some of us already knew each other and some were meeting for the first time but most seemed to be fairly like minded in their approach to business – pay it forward types with an open mind, really very refreshing.
 The chat turned to networking events and while opinion varied on the perfect format it seems fair to start with a couple of generally accepted concepts:

 > We all saw the potential of meeting new people at events, maybe potential customers or perhaps future introducers, anyway nobody said “I don’t want to make new contacts”.